Zeioth/vim-dooku/README.md

 (Highly customizable) Documentation generator(s) for VIM.

 ## What is this
 This project is not a single project.
-Instead, you can download only the documentation generators you need.
+Instead, you download only the documentation generators you need.

 ### Adventages of this approach